 Floating-Rate Securities with Variable Coupon Rate

-In the floating-rate securities, the coupon rate need not be fixed over the life of the security.
-These securities have coupons that are tied to a reference rate, and the coupons are reset periodically according to changes in the reference rate.
+In floating-rate securities, the coupon rate need not be fixed over the life of the security.
+These securities have coupons tied to a reference rate, and the coupons are reset periodically according to changes in the reference rate.

 A typical coupon rate formula would be –

 Coupon Rate = Reference Rate + Quoted Margin